 Entertainment is one area where Asia is poorly serviced, so demand outstrips supply.
 In addition, few listed companies exist in this segment which bodes well for investors in the successful business models.
-This year Major Ciniplex (cinema chain in Thailand), Genting Malaysia (casino, resorts and amusement parks in Malaysia) and Kangwon Land (casino in Korea) have been among our better performers and we remain very keen on this area as Asian consumers widen their leisure activities and focus spending on entertainment.
-Some 14% of the portfolio is in this theme, in which we also include internet gaming.
-Neowiz in Korea has been our standout performer here.
+This year Gamevil and Daum Communications (Korean internet games and mobile games companies) have been among our better performers and we remain very keen on this area as Asian consumers widen their leisure activities and focus spending on entertainment.